kgogov/sapui5-walkthrough/notes.md

 * Only use expression binding for trivial calculations.
 * The **webapp/test** folder contains non-productive code only.
 * Mock data and the script to start the **MockServer** are stored in the **webapp/localService** folder.
+* All unit tests are placed in the webapp/test/unit folder of the app.
+* Files in the test suite end with `*.qunit.html`.
+* The `unitTests.qunit.html` file triggers all unit tests of the app.
+* A unit test should be written for formatters, controller logic, and other individual functionality.
+* All dependencies are replaced by stubs to test only the functionality in scope.

 ## Framework specifics